JadCombreau/Canonical_intake_Initialization/ScenarioAnalyser.md

 ## Scenario Analyser
 ### Script Language

-All the __Scenario Analyser__ box is written in Python.
+All the __Scenario Analyser__ box is written in Python language.
 ### What the box does ?

-The scenario analyzer allows you to test if there are missing folders/files after the first execution of the workflow (during the first execution, all repositories exists but are empty).
-This script therefore avoids restarting all configurations/frequencies and therefore saves a lot of time ...
+The __Scenario Analyzer__ script allows you to test if there are missing folders/files after the first execution of the workflow (during the first execution, all repositories exists but are empty ...).
+This script therefore avoids restarting all configurations/frequencies and therefore saves a lot of time.

-This script must therefore be able to check if a file is missing in a specific folder (which we know  : since we know exactly the number of configurations and frequencies to launch).
+This script must therefore be able to check if a file is missing in a specific folder (we know exactly the number of configurations and frequencies to launch).

 To begin, this script must copy the Numacous Repository and remove folder if it already exists.